 It is a mobile world.
 With more apps and app discovery channels than ever before, the opportunities for advertisers are simply proliferating.
 The trouble is, your competitors know this, too.
 They are advertising like a house afire, further distracting your already distracted audience.
 So how do you stand out?
 Having a great brand matters, of course.
 And the type of ads you run can make a significant difference.
 Video app ads have risen to the fore of creative strategy for many high-performing app advertisers.
 This followed numerous studies that have shown video app ads to be particularly effective.
 Perhaps unsurprisingly, given their versatile and dynamic nature.

-We’ve seen hundreds of clients get great results with video app ads, even if they’re only adding motion to static images.
+We have seen hundreds of clients get great results with video app ads, even if they are only adding motion to static images.
 Glu’s interior design gaming platform, Design Home, increased their return on ad spend by 70% with new video concepts and variations from our Creative Studio.